software-patterns/workshop/projects/the-process-of-repair.md

 ## Introduction

 - This is a book for software teams
+- Specifically, teams working in a situation where they must be agile (requirements not fully known in advance of coding and deployment)
-- Code is the primary communication mechanism of a team
+- Code is the primary communication mechanism of an agile team
   - must be primary, for work to be efficient
   - lots of knowledge implicit in code that is difficult to communicate in email, documentation, or even